-5. Improve Customer Retention
+5. Improve customer retention

 Every call centre has a list of high-value customers who have been providing great business for a long time.
 You can leverage IVR to route these calls to the best customer care executives in your team.

-6. Enhance Customer Relationship
+6. Enhance customer relationships

-Every single part of customer experience ultimately helps you in building along lasting customer relationship.
+Every single part of customer experience ultimately helps you in building a long-lasting customer relationship.

 Through IVR, you can set up certain algorithms that will assure a great customer experience.